tlh45342/bin2load/README.md

   file to the format that the "load" command of the PDP-11 simulator understands ("paper tape format")
 ```

+To Tac on to that the reference is to the SIMH PDP11 emulator.
+I had a dickens of a time getting something that would work until I found this code buried in part of his larger project.

 Oringinal Source:
 https://github.com/jguillaumes/retroutils/tree/master/bin2load